 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have any other skin problems.

 - For patients using this medicine to treat head lice:

-- Do not use this medicine more than once without talking to your doctor first.
+- Do not use this medicine more than once without talking first with your doctor.

 - Check everyone in your household 7 days after treatment.
 If you find any live lice, tell your doctor.

 - Lice are easily spread from one person to another.
 To prevent the spread of lice, dry clean or wash your clothes, hats, and bedding in hot, soapy water.
 Dry in a hot dryer.
-Also wash personal care items such as brushes in hot, soapy water.
+Also wash personal care items, including brushes in hot, soapy water.

 - For patients using this medicine to treat rosacea: